-Our Board currently consists of six directors, five of whom are being nominated for reelection at this Annual Meeting.
+Our Board currently consists of six directors, all of whom are being nominated for reelection at this Annual Meeting.
 The authorized number of directors may be changed from time to time by resolution of the Board.
 Each director to be elected and qualified will hold office until the next annual meeting of stockholders and until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-Five of the nominees listed below are currently directors of the Company who were previously elected by the stockholders.
-One of the nominees listed below previously served on the Board from June 2020 to June 2021, and is being nominated by the Board for election by the stockholders to replace the vacancy that will be created following Mr. Tyler's resignation.
+All of the nominees listed below are currently directors of the Company who were previously elected by the stockholders.
 It is the Company's policy to invite its nominees for directors to attend the Annual Meeting.
-Two of the directors attended the 2021 Annual Meeting of Stockholders.
+Two of the directors attended the 2023 Annual Meeting of Stockholders.
 Proxies cannot be voted for a greater number of persons than the number of nominees named in this proposal.